 SHORT-TERM RENTALS – ZTA AND LCP AMENDMENT

 The Planning Commission held a special virtual meeting on Wednesday, July 29, 2020 and made recommendations to the City Council regarding a Zoning Text Amendment and Local Coastal Program Amendment that was based on Council’s December 3, 2019 direction to closely follow the home-sharing ordinance implemented by the City of Santa Monica, including requiring an onsite host during the rental.
 The City Council will consider the draft amendments and the Planning Commission’s resolution with its recommendations in September.
 All background staff reports and actions on short-term rentals can be found on City’s STR web page.
 For complaints or concerns regarding short-term rentals, call the STR Code Enforcement hotline at 310-456-2489, ext.
 308 or email STR@malibucity.org.
-For after-hours complaints, call the City’s after-hours hotline at 310-456-2489, ext.
-311, which is monitored by an operator, or call the Malibu Lost Hills Sheriff’s Station at 310-456-6652.
+For after-hours complaints, call the City’s after-hours hotline.
+The City’s hotline (310-456-2489, ext.
+311) is currently experiencing technical difficulties, please use 800-395-9084 to reach a hotline operator or call the Malibu Lost Hills Sheriff’s Station at 310-456-6652.

 SHORT-TERM RENTALS – ZTA No. 17-002 ORDINANCE

 On Monday, June 22, City Council directed staff to bring back the “interim” ordinance presented to the City Council on December 3, 2019 establishing provisions to regulate the short-term rental of properties in the City.
 This ordinance would be superseded by the regulations discussed above if approved by Council and certified by the California Coastal Commission.
 A Public Hearing will be held by the City Council on Monday, August 10, to consider this ordinance.
 The agenda report and draft ordinance are published here.
 For more information, visit the Short-Term Rentals web page.